Freight Shipping from Kansas City to Long Beach

 How much does it cost to ship freight from Kansas City to Long Beach?

-Full truckload (FTL) rates from Kansas City, KS to Long Beach, CA currently range from $3,793-$4,675 for a standard dry van load over the 1,764-mile route.
+Full truckload (FTL) rates from Kansas City, KS to Long Beach, CA currently range $3,793-$4,675 (roughly $2.16-$2.65 per mile over 1,764 miles).
 LTL shipments typically cost $1,170-$1,899 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Kansas City to Long Beach?